AssortiMens/Arcade-4-Player-Pong/README.md

 Fill in the device number or device name in the source code, which is very important!
 Next, try to execute or run it again.
 It should work this time...

-It will be easiest if you change the devicename "Arduino Leonardo" into your particular devicename and leave KastVersie with the value 3.
+It will be easiest if you change the devicename "Arduino Leonardo" into your particular devicename.

 Always try to maintain the following directory-structure: